Travel Money Guide: UAE

 Both cards let you make over the counter purchases and ATM withdrawals.
 A quick look at the exchange rate shows CBA cardholders are about 18 dirhams (AUD$6), so you're better off converting AUD$1,000 to AED.
 Withdrawals cost more using the CBA card, you'll save about AUD$1 each time you use the Qantas Cash at the ATM.

-You’ll pay a $15 issue fee for the Commbank product, a spare is issued to use incase the main card is lost or stolen, a point of difference from Qantas Cash which is a single card account.
+You'll pay a $15 issue fee for the Commbank product, a spare is issued to use incase the main card is lost or stolen, a point of difference from Qantas Cash which is a single card account.
 Rewards are another point of difference.
-If you chase points, the Qantas Cash gives you 1 Qantas Point for every $1 spent in a foreign currency.
+If you chase points, the Qantas Cash gives you 1.5 Qantas Points for every $1 spent in a foreign currency.

 - Tip: Order a travel card online so it has your name printed on the front.